pocketsize/bolts-wp/README.md

 Only one. `yarn prod` bundles a prod-ready theme.

 ## Configuring Webpack
-If you are one of those people that loves to customize stuff the most common Webpack settings are available to you in `build/editable.config.js`.
+If you are one of those people that loves to customize stuff the most common Webpack settings are available to you (and documented) in `build/editable.config.js`.

 We suspect that the most changed setting will be BrowserSyncs `proxy`.
 This allows you to pipe your dev server through BrowserSync.
 If you run `my-local-site.local` in MAMP it might look like this: